OverMighties/pubber/README.md

 + [Sewery](https://github.com/Sewery),
 + [RudyKarpus](https://github.com/RudyKarpus)
 ## License
-Now in Android is distributed under the terms of the GNU General Public License v3.0.
+Pubber is distributed under the terms of the GNU General Public License v3.0.
 See the [license](LICENSE) for more information.